 First, some of the chef’s best Tuscan recipes (like Raviolo with Ricotta and Sienese Truffles and Tortelli with Ricotta, Cinta Senese Ham, and Dry Tomatoes) are available on the Adler’s website so you can recreate some of your favorite dishes at home.

-Second, a careful selection of the finest Val d’Orcia gourmet products used in the recipes (and in the hotel restaurant) are available for purchase in the wine cellar.
+Second, a careful selection of the finest Val d’Orcia gourmet products used in the recipes (and in the hotel restaurant) is available for purchase in the wine cellar.
 Cold cuts, extra virgin olive oil, Pecorino cheese, soup mixes, jams, and of course, wine, all make great souvenirs.
 (Don’t forget to pack these.)

 Insider’s Tip: Pick up a package of the soup mix – a blend of organic pearl spelt, pearl barley, and lentils – so you can make a pot of earthy Tuscan soup in your own kitchen.
 Molto delizioso!
 The recipe calls for rigatino (Tuscan bacon) but I improvised with some pancetta I picked up at the local Italian market.
 Ever since Customs seized my refried beans with chorizo sausage on a return trip from Cabo, I’ve known better than to try and bring meat products into Canada.